SmallNic/project_one/readme.md

 - has a score
 - belongs to a user

 A flashcard may not be blank.
-If there is a question on one side, there must be an answer on the other.
-A flashcard does not need to have a category.
+If there is a question on the front, there must be an answer on the other.
+A flashcard must have a category.

+A user can exit the application and resume his or her test at a later time.
+If a user does not get a question right, it gets added back into the mix and then asked about again until it is answered correctly or until the user starts a new test.
 When a user tests his or herself, his or her last score is replaced by the new score.